Hafþór Júlíus Björnsson: 2012

-Hafþór won his first international strongman competition after dominating 2012 King of the Castle competition held in Hämeenlinna, Finland.
+Björnsson won his first international strongman competition after dominating 2012 King of the Castle competition held in Hämeenlinna, Finland.
 At 2012 Europe's Strongest Man competition he turned up at a career heaviest bodyweight of 210 kg and placed fifth, including a world record in the shield carry event. at 2012 World's Strongest Man he won his first WSM podium finish by placing third behind Žydrūnas Savickas and Vytautas Lalas with two event wins which included a world record in the natural stone loading event.
 He also won his second international title, the 2012 Jón Páll Sigmarsson Classic with another world record performance in the Farmer's walk event.

-Being widely recognized the heaviest and most difficult strongman contest in the world, Hafþór first participated in the Arnold Strongman Classic finals, held annually in Columbus, Ohio, in 2012, placing tenth (last place).
-Tournament director Terry Todd encouraged Hafþór to keep improving his static strength and predicted that he can win this competition one day.
-Furthermore, Hafþór broke the tyre drag world record at 2012 Arnold Europe competition and together with Jarno Jokinen, won Ultimate Strongman World's Strongest Team competition held in Mullingar, Ireland.
-In the local context, Hafþór repeated his Icelandic majors threepeat, and tossed a 25 kg keg, over 6 m at the 2012 Icelandic Highland Games, thus breaking both Riku Kiri's 20 kg and Gary Taylor's 25 kg keg-toss world records.
+Being widely recognized the heaviest and most difficult strongman contest in the world, Björnsson first participated in the Arnold Strongman Classic finals, held annually in Columbus, Ohio, in 2012, placing tenth (last place).
+Tournament director Terry Todd encouraged Björnsson to keep improving his static strength and predicted that he can win this competition one day.
+Furthermore, Björnsson broke the tyre drag world record at 2012 Arnold Europe competition and together with Jarno Jokinen, won Ultimate Strongman World's Strongest Team competition held in Mullingar, Ireland.
+In the local context, Björnsson repeated his Icelandic majors threepeat, and tossed a 25 kg keg, over 6 m at the 2012 Icelandic Highland Games, thus breaking both Riku Kiri's 20 kg and Gary Taylor's 25 kg keg-toss world records.

 2013

-Hafþór started to compete prolifically and completed 14 international competitions in 2013.
+Björnsson started to compete prolifically and completed 14 international competitions in 2013.
 Among them, he won 2013 Strongman Champions League Latvia, his third international win alongwith a world record in Basque circle, and another world record in the arm over arm truck pull at the 2013 SCL World Finals in Malaysia.
 He also broke the 100 kg circus dumbbell for reps world record in 2013 Força Bruta competition (Arnold Pro Strongman World Series South America) held in Rio de Janeiro on his way to winning second place.
 He also won silver medals in 2013 SCL FIBO in Cologne, 2013 SCL Holland, 2013 SCL China and bronze medals in 2013 SCL Russia in Vladivostok and 2013 SCL Brazil.

-At the 2013 World's Strongest Man, Hafþór won his second consecutive podium finish, placing third behind Shaw and Savickas.
+At the 2013 World's Strongest Man, Björnsson won his second consecutive podium finish, placing third behind Shaw and Savickas.
 At the Arnold Strongman Classic, he improved his tenth place finish from last year to eighth place and improved his fifth place to fourth at the 2013 Europe's Strongest Man in Leeds, England.
-Hafþór also broke multiple vehicle pull world records most notably at 2013 SCL World Truck Pull Championships in Alahärmä, Finland and 2013 SCL World Finals in Kuala Lumpur, Malaysia.
+Björnsson also broke multiple vehicle pull world records most notably at 2013 SCL World Truck Pull Championships in Alahärmä, Finland and 2013 SCL World Finals in Kuala Lumpur, Malaysia.
 He only did one national competition in 2013 and secured his third consecutive Iceland's Strongest Man title.

-Hafþór also broke a Guinness world record in the bar bending discipline when he bent 4 x iron rods (each with a 5/8 inch (1.6 cm) diameter) into U-shape in 30 seconds.
+Björnsson also broke a Guinness world record in the bar bending discipline when he bent 4 x iron rods (each with a 5/8 inch (1.6 cm) diameter) into U-shape in 30 seconds.